unixorn/tumult.plugin.zsh/README.md

 ## Other Useful macOS tools

+* [apple-touchbar](https://github.com/zsh-users/zsh-apple-touchbar) - ZSH plugin that adds MacBook Pro's touchbar support in iTerm2.
+* [awesome-osx-command-line](https://github.com/herrbischoff/awesome-osx-command-line) documents many ways to manipulate macOS settings and applications from the command line
 * [Platypus](https://github.com/sveinbjornt/Platypus) - allows you to wrap a script inside a Mac GUI wrapper.
-* [awesome-osx-command-line](https://github.com/herrbischoff/awesome-osx-command-line) documents many ways to manipulate macOS settings and applications from the command line
 * [sekey](https://github.com/ntrippar/sekey) - Allows you to use Touch ID / Secure Enclave for SSH Authentication.

 ## Installation